ggggggg876/NWG-Exposed/README.md

 ![](SotW-2.png)

 567 Uploads!
 Wow!
 In [one of these videos](https://odysee.com/@School_of_the_West:b/Onpage-Introduction:7) Brant explains to us that this is his site and that all the content on the site was made by a team of volunteers.
 Take [this random anatomy video](https://odysee.com/@School_of_the_West:b/Skin-and-hair:f).
 It’s well done and at the end gives the kids a positive message about being "Westernkind".
 Am I expected to believe that Jason Köhne's YouTube channel that gets 1-3k views a video and his braindead philosophy inspired all these people to make video courses about everything from Trigonometry to History to Python Programming?
 567 quality educational videos is a monumental task.
 And all seemingly made exclusively for this School of the West.
 The majority of which have fewer than 10 views.
 Not Believable!
-What the actual fuck is going on here?

 ### The Telegram